amplafi/amplafi-flow-client/README.md

 To make any API calls you will need an API key.
 This will be generated the first time the wordpress plugin connects to the server.
 So you will need to install wordpress and the farreaches-wp-plugin to do this.
 To do that should follow the instructions at https://github.com/farreaches/farreaches-wp-plugin

+## Run Server ##

 Goal is to create a basic server for the purpose of testing the flow-client

 Setting up the wire serve using just the plugin downloaded from farreach.es on windows

-1. Edit your hosts file to contain the following:
+1) Edit your hosts file to contain the following:

     127.0.0.1    sandbox.farreach.es
-    `#` The wordpress blog domain
+    # The wordpress blog domain
     127.0.0.1    example.com

-2. First we downloaded and installed Bitname Wordpress - Make a note of the bitname stack password
+2) First we downloaded and installed Bitname Wordpress - Make a note of the bitname stack password

-3. Downloaded the plugin from farreach.es
+3) Downloaded the plugin from farreach.es

-4. Unzip the plugin file and in the fareaches-wp.php file edit the API host and port to be the folowing:
+4) Unzip the plugin file and in the fareaches-wp.php file edit the API host and port to be the folowing:

     define('FARREACHES_API_HOST', 'sandbox.farreach.es');
     define('FARREACHES_API_PORT', '8080');

-5. Install the plugin (following the instructions on farreach.es )
+5) Install the plugin (following the instructions on farreach.es )

-6. In a folder <baseFolder> on our local machine checked out (git clone): amplafi-flow-client amplafi-opensource-parent amplafi-json farreaches-wp-plugin amplafi-tools
+6) In a folder <baseFolder> on our local machine checked out (git clone): amplafi-flow-client amplafi-opensource-parent amplafi-json farreaches-wp-plugin amplafi-tools

-7. in amplafi-tools we unzipped apache-maven-3.0.4-bin.zip
+7) in amplafi-tools we unzipped apache-maven-3.0.4-bin.zip
 	and in the resulting folder apache-maven-3.0.4-bin there is a sub folder  apache-maven-3.0.4 which we copied up a level to <baseFolder>/amplafi-tools

 Also note that our development PC already had a MySQL database installed for other projects and we decided to use that as the DB for the wireserver.
 The result here was that we ended up with to mysql instances (a bitnami one for worpress and a default one) We ran the bitnami db on port 3308 and the default one 3306, see below

-8. In <baseFolder>/farreaches-wp-plugin we copied the build.local.properties.example to build.local.properties
+8) In <baseFolder>/farreaches-wp-plugin we copied the build.local.properties.example to build.local.properties
 It ended up with the following contents (note fields you need to change are marke like this <your-field-here> ):

-    `#` Remove quotes around path for Linux:
+    # Remove quotes around path for Linux:
     wordpress-user user
     wordpress-password 123
     wordpress-dir="C:/xampp/htdocs/wordpress"